SensesProject/land-use/src/assets/text/en.md

 ## Conclusion

 Today, about 70% of the global ice-free land is used by humans for agriculture and forestry to produce food, material and biomass.
 In mitigation pathways compatible with the goals of the Paris Agreement, land-based CDR plays a pivotal role, in particular afforestation and BECCS.
 This additional demand for land could result in trade-offs with other sustainable development goals (SDGs) such as food security or biodiversity protection.
-However, the scale of such unwanted trade-offs depends on multiple factors including the implementation of land-based CDR measures, socio-economic development, lifestyle changes and governance.
+But as we have seen it is possible to substantially reduce such unwanted trade-offs if early mitigation action is embedded in a broader sustainability policy.